|Nutrition Facts (per serving)|

 Roasted barley tea may be the most popular beverage in Korea.
 It's traditionally served both hot and cold in homes, in restaurants, and at other gatherings, either in place of water or alongside water, and many Koreans drink copious amounts of it each day.

 It's known as bori cha (or sometimes boricha) in Korean.
 People in Japan and China also drink roasted barley tea.
 In Japan, it's known as mugicha, and in China, it's known as dàmàichá or màichá.
-You shouldn't confuse it with matcha tea, though — matcha is Japanese green tea, not barley tea.
+You shouldn't confuse it with matcha tea, though; matcha is Japanese green tea, not barley tea.

 So what does roasted barley tea taste like?
 It's generally light and nutty in flavor, although its character can vary significantly depending on how much barley is used, how long (and at what temperature) the barley is roasted, and how long the tea is steeped.
 As with all teas, letting it steep longer will produce a stronger tea.
 Steeped for too long, it can taste somewhat like coffee.

 Look for roasted barley in a local Asian market, or for ready-to-steep roasted barley tea (loose or in tea bags) in markets or online.
 You also can purchase raw barley and toast it yourself before making tea—be sure not to over-cook it, or your tea will taste burnt.

 Serve your tea immediately or refrigerate it.
 Since roasted barley tea contains a bit of starch, it can go bad unless refrigerated.

-- 2 tablespoons roasted barley
+2 tablespoons roasted barley

 8 cups water

 Reduce to simmer, cover, and cook for 20 minutes.

-- Serve immediately or store in the refrigerator and serve cold.
+Remove the strainer with the barley in it and serve immediately or store in the refrigerator and serve cold.